Tag: mindful living

 • Finding Stillness in Sound

 When we think of stillness, silence often comes to mind.
-We picture quiet rooms, empty landscapes, or the absence of noise.
-Yet stillness doesn’t always live in silence.
-Sometimes, it’s carried in sound.
-The hum of bees in a garden.The steady rhythm of rain on the roof.Waves rolling in and out along the shore.
-These…
+We picture quiet rooms, empty landscapes, or the complete absence of noise.
+But stillness doesn’t always live in silence.
+Sometimes it’s carried in sound — in the hum of bees in a summer garden, the steady rhythm of rain on the roof, waves rolling in…

 • The Beauty of Doing Less in Friendships